tx-pts-dai/github-workflows/README.md

 - aws authentication
 - docker image management
 - lambda builds
-- aws replication of secrets
+- Copy of AWS secrets across AWS accounts

 The state of these workflows are considered to be in alpha, and are subject to change to suit the needs of projects managed by DAI.